 Process lines and loop reactors are cleaned with the USA DeBusk line-cleaning system.
 This system is designed for large-diameter piping and effectively dislodges the thin layer of hard-to-remove plastic that adheres to the wall ID.

 These photos show piping before (left) when pipe walls were coated with a thin layer of white plastic and after (right), when it was cleaned to bare metal.

 For heat exchangers in polyethylene plants, USA DeBusk uses multiple lances whenever possible.

 These photos show a triple rotary lancing machine operating at a polyethylene plant.
 The exchanger was plugged solid with plastic.
 The USA DeBusk crew used a 70-foot long tube lancer operating at 40,000 psi to clean the exchanger.
 Reducing the cleaning time was critical and the USA DeBusk team completed the job and allowed the exchanger to return to service as quickly as possible.

 In polyethylene units, vessels can become filled with plastic.
 To clean them, USA DeBusk uses automated hydro blasting equipment and the most technically advanced nozzle designs that efficiently remove polymer material.

 Extremely high water volumes and pressures minimize cleaning time.
 Standard cleaning involves using 40,000 psi pressure with hydro blasting specialists entering the vessel to perform the cleaning.
 Projects can also be completed using rotating 3D nozzles that eliminate hand cleaning and allow continuous operation.
-To achieve the high volumes and pressures necessary, USA DeBusk uses 605 hp pumps.
+To achieve the high volumes and pressures necessary, USA DeBusk uses up to 2,500 hp pumps.